cfrezier/reveal-gamepad-controller-plugin/README.md

     });
 </script>
 ````
+This is available inside an ESModule, so you probably should use an `<script type="module">` tag.

 ### Configuration
 You can customize the duration between 2 loops of gamepad action detection, using `loopTime` option, and the mapping to use using `mapping` option.